bigbricey/freepromphub/PROJECT_MEMORY.md

 ---
 *REMINDER: Update this file after EVERY response.
 This is the single source of truth.*
-*Last Updated: August 27, 2025 9:45 PM - Fixed search bar, removed duplicate JS code*
+*Last Updated: August 27, 2025 10:15 PM - Created modernized design files based on 3 AI reviews*